Mountaineering: Snow cave

-Safety and Hazards
+Safety and hazards

 Mountaineers face a variety of hazards.
 When climbing mountains, there are two types of hazards, objective (mountain-based) and subjective (human-based).
 Objective hazards relate to the environment, and may include inclement weather conditions, dangerous terrain, duration of exposure, and other environmental conditions.
 Subjective hazards relate to a climber's poor judgement, poor planning, lack of skills, faulty analysis and conclusions, or inadequate conditioning.

-In terms of objective hazards, the dangers mountaineers face include loose or falling rocks, falling ice, snow-avalanches, the climber falling, falls from ice slopes, falls down snow slopes, falls into crevasses, and the dangers from altitude and weather.
+In terms of objective hazards, the dangers mountaineers face includes loose or falling rocks, falling ice, snow-avalanches, the climber falling, falls from ice slopes, falls down snow slopes, falls into crevasses, and the dangers from altitude and weather.

-From 1947 to 2018 in the United States "2,799 people were reported to be involved in mountaineering accidents and 43% of these accidents resulted in death."
+From 1947 to 2018, in the United States "2,799 people were reported to be involved in mountaineering accidents and 43% of these accidents resulted in death."
 Climbers themselves are responsible for nearly all climbing accidents.

 When planning and preparing for a trip, safe climbers know what hazards to look for and how to recognize them.
 In situations where hazards are not able to be avoided, the climber must use their decision-making skills to mitigate those hazards.
 Climbers improve upon their ability to become a safe decision maker and recognize hazards by receiving proper education, training, practice, and experience as well as learning how to spot personal bias.

 Altitude

 Rapid ascent can lead to altitude sickness.
 The best treatment is to descend immediately.
 The climber's motto at high altitude is "climb high, sleep low", referring to the regimen of climbing higher to acclimatise but returning to lower elevation to sleep.
 In the Andes, the chewing of coca leaves has been traditionally used to treat altitude sickness symptoms.

 Common symptoms of altitude sickness include severe headache, sleep problems, nausea, lack of appetite, lethargy and body ache.
-Mountain sickness may progress to HACE (High altitude cerebral edema) and HAPE (High altitude pulmonary edema), both of which can be fatal within 24 hours.
+Mountain sickness may progress to HACE (high-altitude cerebral edema) and HAPE (high-altitude pulmonary edema), both of which can be fatal within 24 hours.

 In high mountains, atmospheric pressure is lower and this means that less oxygen is available to breathe.
 This is the underlying cause of altitude sickness.
 Everyone needs to acclimatise, even exceptional mountaineers that have been to high altitude before.
 Generally speaking, mountaineers start using bottled oxygen when they climb above 7,000 m.
 Exceptional mountaineers have climbed 8000-metre peaks (including Everest) without oxygen, almost always with a carefully planned program of acclimatisation.